neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

   but is not recommended due to CGL (stringed class names should not have a leading backslash).

-``%ENV::HOME%``
+``%env:HOME%``
-  Will be replaced by the environment variable's value.
+  Will be replaced by the value of the "HOME" environment variable.

 Custom Configuration Types
 --------------------------